ArdaGen/Multi_Class_Semantic_Segmentation/README.md

 ### Multi-class CNN Segmentation of 3D HAADF STEM Tomography Reconstructions of a &gamma;-Alumina/Pt catalytic material
 ***
-Repository for the code used in " A Deep Learning Approach for Semantic Segmentation of Unbalanced Data in Electron Microscopy of Catalytic Materials".
+Repository for the code used in " A Deep Learning Approach for Semantic Segmentation of Unbalanced Data in Electron Microscopy of Catalytic Materials."

 Python scripts for :
 * U-Net model